LEGAL TERMS RELATED TO WILLS AND TRUSTS, ESTATES AND PROBATE

 Some of the words used to describe wills, trusts and estates; to describe planning and settling your affairs have a 1,000-year-old history.
 You may encounter them nowhere else.
 Understanding these legal terms will make the process easier and less mysterious.

-Last Will and Testament = your final choices and words, or testimony; what you want done when you are gone.
+Last Will and Testament = your final choices and words, or testamony; what you want done when you are gone.

 Trust = a contract in which one person, the Trustee, agrees to hold and manage property for the benefit of another, the beneficiary.
 The person who creates the Trust and contributes property to it is called the Settlor or Grantor.

-Probate = the process of proving what a deceased person owned and owed and that the remainder has been distributed to the beneficiaries in his Will or, if he did not have one, to his heirs under the Texas Rules of Descent.
+Probate = the process of proving what a deceased person owned and owed and that the remainder has been distributed to the beneficiaries in his Will or, if he did not have one, to his heirs under the Texas Rules of Descent and Distribution.

 Administration = settling your affairs; settling your estate.